FailAcademy/learning/wdp-toronto/_slides/week-03/03c-pong.md

 # JS and the DOM

-Before we get started...we are in a jQuery-free zone!
+Before we get started...some review!

 So how do we **store references** to DOM elements using plain vanilla JS?